Home Warranty Companies to Avoid: Red Flags & Worst-Rated Providers

 2. Systemic Claim Denials & Exclusion Abuse

-The most common — and most costly — red flag is a company that routinely finds reasons to deny legitimate claims.
-Bad home warranty providers deny claims by citing:
+The most common, and most costly, red flag is a company that routinely finds reasons to deny legitimate claims.
+Recent 2026 homeowner surveys show that pre-existing conditions and items not covered each account for roughly 29% of all denied claims, making them the two leading reasons consumers walk away frustrated.
+Bad home warranty providers lean on these denials by citing:

 Denial Reason What It Means How Companies Abuse It